dtzSiFive/firrtl-spec/spec.md

 internally, as described in this section.

-Input probe references are allowed on internal modules, but they should be used with care: when probe references are resolved they must target a single element at or below the resolution point.
+Input probe references are allowed on internal modules, but they should be used with care because they make it possible to express invalid reference paths.
+When probe references are resolved they must target a single element at or below the resolution point.
 Support for other scenarios are allowed as determined by the implementation.

 Input references are not allowed on public-facing modules: e.g., the top module